 The speech recognition module converts an incoming audio signal to an n-best list with word-level time marks.
-In the experiments reported later, we used a conventional hybrid speech recognition system, consisting of a latency-controlled bidirectional long short term memory (LSTM) acoustic model (AM)

-[16], an n-gram, an LSTM rescoring language model (LM), and a weighted finite state transducer (WFST) decoder.
+In the experiments reported later, we used a conventional hybrid ASR system, consisting of a latency-controlled bidirectional 'Long Short Term Memory' (BLSTM) acoustic model (AM) [17] and a weighted finite state transducer decoder.
 Our AM was trained on 33K hours of in-house audio data, including close-talking, distant-microphone, and artificially noise-corrupted speech.
-Decoding was performed with a trigram LM.
-Whenever a silence segment longer than 300 ms was detected, the decoder generated an n-best list, which was rescored with the LSTM-LM.
+Decoding was performed with a trigram language model (LM).
+Whenever a silence segment longer than 300 ms was detected, the decoder generated an n-best list, which was rescored with both a 5-gram trained on 100B words and an LSTM-LM.
+The latter used two 2048-unit recurrent layers and was trained on 2B words.

 3.4.
-Speaker diarization
+Speaker diarization with prior information